gstackio/gk-kong-boshrelease/README.md

 for initial deployments and subsequently used for updating your deployments.

 ```
-git lfs version   # check that you have the 'git-lfs' extension
 git clone https://github.com/gstackio/gk-kong-boshrelease.git
 cd gk-kong-boshrelease/deploy

 export BOSH_ENVIRONMENT=<bosh-alias>
 export BOSH_DEPLOYMENT=kong
-bosh deploy kong.yml --vars-file=default-vars.yml
+bosh deploy gk-kong.yml --vars-file=default-vars.yml
 ```

-If your BOSH does not have Credhub/Config Server (but it should), then remember to use `--vars-store` to allow generation of passwords and certificates.
+If your BOSH does not have Credhub/Config Server (but it should), then remember to use `--vars-store` to allow generation of passwords and certificates into a local YAML file.

 ### Update

-When new versions of `gk-kong-boshrelease` are released, the `deploy/kong.yml` file is updated.
+When new versions of `gk-kong-boshrelease` are released, the `deploy/gk-kong.yml` file is updated.
 This means you can easily `git pull` and `bosh deploy` to upgrade.

 ```
 export BOSH_ENVIRONMENT=<bosh-alias>
 export BOSH_DEPLOYMENT=kong
 cd gk-kong-boshrelease/deploy
 git pull
-bosh deploy kong.yml --vars-file=default-vars.yml
+bosh deploy gk-kong.yml --vars-file=default-vars.yml
 ```